akvo/akvo-product-design/RSR/Features/18-IATIExport/FunctionalDesign/IATIExport.md

 https://github.com/akvo/akvo-rsr/issues/334

 ## Overview
-We have been mentioning for some time that we are working on an Export of IATI Data of RSR Projects for some time.
-This is something that we need to work on.

 The idea is that the data we have in the database should be mapped to the IATI Standard and an export should be provided which is based on the API that we have implemented in RSR to be able to perform this action on a regular basis.

 ## Marketing description